DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 ### What in the end?

 - Windows EXE 200 kb after compiling, 90kb after UPX.
-In Linux the application size is on average 100kb larger because of the stb_image .
+The application size in Linux is 100kb larger because of the stb_image.
 - Runs correctly on Windows and Linux.
 - Font and pictures are stored as arrays in the application memory.
 No dependencies not from WinAPI in Windows.
 - The engine changes the style of the application.